ligato/docs/docs/plugins/vpp-plugins.md

 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
-    Do not forget to enable status in the conf file.
+    Do not forget to enable status publishing in the VPP interface conf file.
 Otherwise, the VPP agent will not publish interface status to the KV data store or database.

 ---